-2. Secretary.
+3. Secretary.

-The secretary of the faculty [see Policy 6-001 (/academics/6-001.php)-III-B-3-c Members and Officers of the University Faculty] shall be ex officio the secretary of the Senate, but the presiding officer may appoint an assistant secretary at any time.
+The Secretary of the Faculty [see Policy 6-001-III-B-3-c Members and Officers of the University Faculty] shall be ex officio the Secretary of the Senate, but the presiding officer may appoint an assistant secretary at any time.

-3. Parliamentarian and Liaison to the Institutional Policy Committee
+4. Parliamentarian and Liaison to the Institutional Policy Committee

-Subject to the approval of the Senate, the presiding officer shall appoint a parliamentarian of the Senate to ensure proper observance of established parliamentary Procedures, and shall appoint a liaison from the Senate to the University's Institutional Policy Committee to facilitate in promulgation of University Regulations [per Policy 1-001 (/general/1-001.php)].
+Subject to the approval of the Senate, the presiding officer shall appoint a Parliamentarian of the Senate to ensure proper observance of established parliamentary Procedures, and shall appoint a Liaison from the Senate to the University's Institutional Policy Committee to facilitate in promulgation of University Regulations [per Policy 1-001].
 If these appointees are not otherwise elected voting members of the Senate during their terms of appointment, then during their appointed terms they shall be ex officio members and shall have full rights of discussion and making motions but not the right to vote.